dotnet/docs/docs/standard/serialization/system-text-json-migrate-from-newtonsoft-how-to.md

 ## Type name handling

-Json.NET has a `TypeNameHandling` setting that adds type name metadata to the JSON while serializing, and it uses the metadata while deserializing.
-The current release of `System.Text.Json` lacks this feature.
+Json.NET has a `TypeNameHandling` setting that adds type name metadata to the JSON while serializing, and it uses the metadata while deserializing. `System.Text.Json` lacks this feature.
 For more information, see issue [39031](https://github.com/dotnet/corefx/issues/39031) in the dotnet/corefx GitHub repository.

 ## Populate existing objects

-The Json.NET `JsonConvert.PopulateObject` method deserializes a JSON document to an existing instance of a class, instead of creating a new instance.
-The current release of `System.Text.Json` always creates a new instance of the target type by using the default parameterless constructor.
+The Json.NET `JsonConvert.PopulateObject` method deserializes a JSON document to an existing instance of a class, instead of creating a new instance. `System.Text.Json` always creates a new instance of the target type by using the default parameterless constructor.
 For more information, see issue [37627](https://github.com/dotnet/corefx/issues/37627) in the dotnet/corefx GitHub repository.

 ## Reuse rather than replace properties

-The Json.NET `ObjetCreationHandling` setting lets you specify that objects in properties should be reused rather than replaced during deserialization.
-The current release of `System.Text.Json` always replaces objects in properties.
+The Json.NET `ObjetCreationHandling` setting lets you specify that objects in properties should be reused rather than replaced during deserialization. `System.Text.Json` always replaces objects in properties.
 For more information, see issue [42515](https://github.com/dotnet/corefx/issues/42515) in the dotnet/corefx GitHub repository.

 ## Add to collections without setters

-During deserialization, Json.NET adds objects to a collection even if the property has no setter.
-The current release of `System.Text.Json` ignores properties that don't have setters.
+During deserialization, Json.NET adds objects to a collection even if the property has no setter. `System.Text.Json` ignores properties that don't have setters.
 For more information, see issue [39477](https://github.com/dotnet/corefx/issues/39477) in the dotnet/corefx GitHub repository.

 ## MissingMemberHandling